Business Email Compromise

 How do BEC scams work?

-- The attacker may exchange a series of emails with the targeted employee in order to build a trusted relationship.
-Even though these emails do not normally contain links or attachments, they still pose a risk by connecting the attacker to internal resources.
+- The attacker may exchange a series of emails the targeted employee in order to build a trusted relationship.
+Even though these emails do not normally contain links or attachments, they still pose a risk by connecting the attacker to internal sources.

 - Scammers can pretend to be trusted vendors or employees inquiring about payments or sensitive data.

 - The scammers will email employees from embedded contact lists or even call them, earning their trust.

 - When the targeted employee is out of reach, such as away on business, the cyber thief could send a fake email from his or her office, demanding that a payment be made to the trusted vendor's account.